al1brn/geonodes/generation/docgen/doc/projectdocumentation.md

 - section : the section where there is a match

 > [!CAUTION]
-> This template is different from the one ot eplacement function in `re.search` function
+> This template is different from the one of replacement function in `re.search` function
 > which accepts only one argument.